ziemsky/swagger-codegen/samples/client/petstore/csharp/SwaggerClient/docs/UserApi.md

         public void main()
         {
             var apiInstance = new UserApi();
-            var username = username_example;  // string | The user name for login
+            var username = "username_example";  // string | The user name for login
-            var password = password_example;  // string | The password for login in clear text
+            var password = "password_example";  // string | The password for login in clear text

             try
             {